bep/bepsays.com/content/tec/usikre-go-peikarar.en.md

 <!--more-->

 With emphasis on *may*.
-This is not an advice, but more a demonstration of some of the interesting dark alleys in Go.
+This is not an advice, but more a demonstration of some of the interesting dark alleys in Go City.

 {{< img src="/assets/img/2014/Golang.png" class="small" caption="The Go Gopher.
 Design: Renée French" >}}